hoftherose/arch-wayland-setup/ToolsSetup/NVIM.md

-gitsigns            # Color coded git changes in vim signcolumn better_escape       # Adds quick escape shortcut for insert mode obsidian            # Note taking app utilities
+gitsigns            # Color coded git changes in vim signcolumn better_escape       # Adds quick escape shortcut for insert mode obsidian            # Note taking app utilities lsp-zero            # Setup lsp server for various languages mason               # LSP, linter and formater manager that works with lsp-zero (installed indirectly)

 ## Hidden dependencies
 As they come I will be posting hidden dependencies here, some are obvious but others (e.g rg) are not so much.
 Some of the previous plugins will not work, or will work limitedly without these.